cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-0.3.0/cyberconnect-api/rest-api/avatar.md

 ## Structure

-The general pattern of an ”avatar” request is:
+The endpoint URL for requesting the avatar:

 ```html
 https://cyberprofile.vercel.app/api/avatar/{id}
 ```

-The general pattern of an “avatar” request of a specific image size is:
+The endpoint URL for requesting the avatar with a specific image size is:

 ```html
 https://cyberprofile.vercel.app/api/avatar/{id}?s={s}